DannyBen/jossh/README.md

         - a filename
         - one or more direct command

+      <arguments>...
+        When specifying a filename as the <script>, you may also pass additional arguments to it.
+        Use $1 - $9 in your script file to work with these arguments.
+        Use $@ (or $*) to use the entire arguments string

     Options:
       -m --make-hostfile     Generate a template ssh_hosts.yml
       -l --list              Show hosts in ./ssh_hosts.yml or ~/ssh_hosts.yml